openshift/runbooks/alerts/openshift-virtualization-operator/VirtOperatorRESTErrorsBurst.md

 ## Meaning

-This alert fires when more than 80% of the REST calls in the `virt-operator` pods failed in the last 5 minutes.
+For the last 10 minutes or longer, over 80% of the REST calls made to `virt-operator` pods have failed.

 This usually indicates that the `virt-operator` pods cannot connect to the API server.

 This error is frequently caused by one of the following problems:

 - The API server is overloaded, which causes timeouts.
 To verify if this is the case, check the metrics of the API server, and view its response times and overall calls.

 - The `virt-operator` pod cannot reach the API server.
 This is commonly caused